MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/ad-group-negative-in-market-audience-association.md

 This bulk field maps to the *Audience* field of the [In Market Audience](in-market-audience.md) record.

+Bulk API download returns all in-market audience associations, whether the in-market audience is active or deleted.
+If the association is for a deleted in-market audience, then this field will be set to the same value as the [Audience Id](#audienceid) field.

 **Add:** Read-only and Required for some use cases.
 You must either specify the [Audience](#audience) or [Audience Id](#audienceid) field.
 If you are adding new Ad Group Negative In Market Audience Associations with new in-market audiences in the same Bulk file, and if you do not set the [Audience Id](#audienceid) field, then this [Audience](#audience) field must be set as a logical key to the same value as the *Audience* field of the [In Market Audience](in-market-audience.md) record.
 For more information, see [Bulk File Schema Reference Keys](../bulk-service/bulk-file-schema.md#referencekeys).
 **Update:** Read-only
 **Delete:** Read-only